Surpassing clients' expections for over five decades!

 Micronized responded to the new environment by concentrating on value addition to its product range.
 These specialised materials were marketed to a variety of industries including pharmaceuticals, ceramics, personal care and even fire extinguishing powders.
 Operations in Limpopo were extended and updated and by 2000, Micronized became the largest supplier of pegmatite minerals on the African Sub-continent.
 Many of the processing machines developed in-house during the sanctions years remain in use to this day.

-2002 – 2012: Complacency and bureaucracy
+2002 – 2012: Growth and Complacency

 In the early 2000s.
 South Africa experienced a period of economic growth, stable politics and the afterglow of Nelson Mandela’s dream of a “Rainbow Nation”.
 Business thrived and exports to the Middle East, Australasia and continental Europe were developed.
+Specialised agencies for chemical additives and processing aids, complementary to the range of minerals were formalised.

 New ideas and strategies were needed.
 The Board of directors was expanded and additional operational management was appointed.